 - Have one that sits flat?
 Find a surface with an empty area to fit it.

 Once you’ve found your ideal area, clamp it, and tighten the screw securely.
 If you’re worried about a swift damaging the area, place a cloth underneath.

-If you’re using the best yarn winder with your swift, repeat the same process.
+Repeat the same process if you’re using the best yarn winder with your swift.

 Now you’re ready to start winding yarn.

 How To Use A Yarn Swift To Wind Yarn

 - Prepare the hank for winding.
 Unwrap it until it’s a ring shape.
 Remove the label and scrap yarn holding it together.